JhouLab/Pi5WebcamRecorder/README.md

 Hopefully someone has already installed all files and libraries for you.
 If not, skip to the bottom "Installing on a new machine", then come back here when you are done.

-Locate the directory where the program resides.
+By default, program saves to the program directory.
 If not sure where that is, look here first:

     /home/jhoulab/Documents/github/Pi5WebcamRecorder

-This can be changed, e.g. if you plug in an external drive (see below under "CONFIGURING").
+To change save folder (e.g. to external drive) see below under "CONFIGURING".
 Now launch the program with one of the following methods:

-    Method 1: From command line.
-Open command prompt, "cd" to program directory, then type:
+    Method 1: From command line (must be in program folder):

       python -m WEBCAM_RECORD

-    Method 2: From GUI.
-Open Thonny (Pi's built-in Python IDE).
-Open WEBCAM_RECORD.py, then hit the "Run" button (green circle with white triangle).
+    Method 2: From Thonny (Pi's pre-installed Python IDE).
+Open WEBCAM_RECORD.py, then hit "Run" button (green circle with white triangle).

 Upon launch, it will scan the system for up to 4 connected USB cameras, then display them